Canadian University Student Inquires (outside the University of Toronto):

 Application

-Interested candidates must submit their CV and Letter of Intent to Dr David Barron and Kelly Docherty.
+Interested candidates must submit their CV and Letter of Intent to Dr. Osami Honjo and Amy Huang.
 Successful applicants will be selected according to the program’s criteria.
 However, in accordance with the general policies of the University’s Electives Program, students must:

 Applicants are encouraged to express interest and apply at least one year prior to their desired elective date.